devcode-git/hosted-fields-sdk/README.md

 and will return the detected **cardBrand**(e.g. visa, mastercard, etc.).

 This is usually used for dynamic credit card flow handling based on the card brand(e.g. for ClickToPay).

+**clickToPayAattributes**
+The attributes passed to the ClickToPay instance.

+**clickToPayConfig**
+The config passed to the ClickToPay instance.

+**onRequestIframeExpandCallback**
+This callback is triggered when the clickToPayCheckout call is performed to inform the integrator that the iframe height should be changed to the **recommendedHeight** and hide all the other visible UI elements to make room for the ClickToPay iframe to expand.

+**onCancelIframeExpandCallback**
+This callback is triggered when the ClickToPay checkout has finised to inform the integrator that the iframe height should be restored and show all the other previously hidden UI elements.

+**onClickToPayCheckoutSuccessCallback**
+The callback triggered when receive a success response after a ClickToPay checkout.

+**onClickToPayCheckoutErrorCallback**
+The callback triggered when receive an error after a ClickToPay cehckout.

 **Possible values for hostedfieldsurl:**